Mohamed-Abbas-Homani/Chat-App/README.md

 ## backend
 - golang
 - gorm for orm
-- gin for http router
+- gin as web framework
 - gorilla to handle websockets

 ## database